 4. Get your documents authenticated by US Department of State through CVSC

-Documents issued in certain states must be authenticated by the US Department of State after certification by local secretary of state’s office.
-These states include Washington DC, Delaware, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming, or are FBI reports.
-CVSC can help with this service for a fee.
+Documents issued in certain states must also be authenticated by the US Department of State after certification by the local Secretary of State’s office.
+These states include Washington DC, Alabama, Arkansas, Delaware, Florida, Georgia, Idaho, Kentucky, Louisiana, Maryland, Mississippi, Montana, Nebraska, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wyoming and Puerto Rico.
+This includes Federal documents such as FBI background checks.
+CVSC can also help with this process for a fee.